realworldocaml/book/en/guided-tour.md

 This chapter gives an overview of OCaml by walking through a series of small examples that cover most of the major features of the language.
-This should give a sense of what OCaml can do, without getting too deep into any one topic.
+This should provide a sense of what OCaml can do, without getting too deep into any one topic.

 We'll present this guided tour using the Core standard library and the